OpteBiz-Inc/factomes/docs/screens/Configuration.md

 In Configuration screen you have the following tabs.

-## EquipmentLevel
+## Equipment Level
-* EquipmentLevel screen in FactoMES module in Designer
+* Equipment Level screen will help you to maintain Enterprise level master data.

 ![](../../../assets/images/screens/equipmentlevel.png)
 {: style="text-align:center;"}

-## CommonLookUp
+## Common Lookup
-* CommonLookUp screen in FactoMES module in Designer
+* Common Lookup screen will help you to create setup parameters which is going to be common across the project.

 ![](../../../assets/images/screens/commonlookup.png)
 {: style="text-align:center;"}

 ## Navigation
-* Navigation screen in FactoMES module in Designer
+* Navigation screen will help you to setup menu for client of the project.
+You can also set user access level for roles of the users.
+* It helps in setting up additional authentication protection besides Ignition's authentication profile.

 ![](../../../assets/images/screens/navigation.png)
 {: style="text-align:center;"}